 - No estoy segura de que hayas llegado a tiempo.

 Notice how in all the sentences using the subjunctive above the subject of the introductory phrase is not the same as the subordinate phrase:

 dudo= I doubt / tengan= they have

 This is a condition that must be met in order to use the subjunctive.

-However, if the subject in the main and subordinate phrase is the same, we would use the infinitive instead:
+When the subject in the main and subordinate phrase is the same, we use the infinitive instead:

 Notice there is no que in this case.